third774/tiddlyflare/README.md

 rf_key_dP1gH07gDCnWwql9HrwPshZzsQfxCCgh_vm6PT3RH5fK37hS8fl6B5NlRJ8M460dKD4qS
 ```

-Then, once you have the above key run `npx wrangler secret put VAR_API_AUTH_ADMIN_KEYS_CSV` to store it in your worker (you will need to paste it after prompted), or just create it through the Cloudflare dashboard.
+Then, once you have the above key run `npx wrangler secret put --env {staging,prod,dev} VAR_API_AUTH_ADMIN_KEYS_CSV` to store it in your worker (you will need to paste it after prompted), or just create it through the Cloudflare dashboard.

 ### Tenant ID